7 Weeks Pregnant

 Not only are your hormones out of whack, but you're probably still getting used to the idea of being pregnant, and that can make you become extra emotional.

-Cramping in early pregnancy is normal.
-After all, there’s a lot happening inside your uterus, and even though it will be several weeks before you feel baby move, you can certainly feel plenty of cramping and pulling at this point in your pregnancy.
-Also, your cervix may be more sensitive now that you’re pregnant, so spotting at 7 weeks could happen after sex.
-These two pregnancy symptoms can be alarming, but know that in most cases, they’re not a sign of ectopic pregnancy or other types of miscarriage.
-If you were to have abdominal pain worse than typical menstrual cramps or bleeding during pregnancy at 7 weeks that’s heavier than a period, that could be a cause of worry, and you should call your doctor right away.
+Your cervix may be more sensitive now that you’re pregnant, so spotting at 7 weeks could happen after sex.
+Spotting and cramping can be alarming, but know that in most cases, they’re not a sign of ectopic pregnancy or other types of miscarriage.
+If you have abdominal pain worse than typical menstrual cramps or bleeding during pregnancy at 7 weeks that’s heavier than a period, call your doctor right away.

-How you might feel at 7 weeks pregnant
+How do you feel at 7 weeks pregnant?

-Regardless of whether you’re experiencing no pregnancy symptoms, or every single 7 weeks pregnant symptom on the list, you’re probably feeling a bit out of sorts.
+Suffice it to say, whether you’re experiencing symptoms or not, you’re probably feeling a bit out of sorts.
 Even if you’re as excited as you could possibly be, adjusting to the idea of a pregnancy, and the lifetime of parenthood that comes with it, can be a lot.
 It’s okay if you feel overwhelmed or frightened, and it’s okay if you also just feel kind of blah.
 You have plenty of time to adjust.

 Caught yourself staring at your 7 weeks pregnant belly in the mirror—and even pushing it out to fake a baby bump, just to get a preview?
-Yeah, we did that during week 7 too.
+(Yeah, I did that during week 7 too!)

 Every mom-to-be is different, but many report starting to “show” in the middle of the second trimester when the uterus outgrows the pelvis.
 Moms-to-be who are 7 weeks pregnant with twins should expect to show earlier than that, but at this point, it’s nothing but bloating for everyone.